-The way you choose to live during your trip will determine how much you spend on a daily basis.
+The way you choose to live during your trip will determine how much you spend daily.

 If you like to stay in hotels and eat in restaurants, then expect to spend £100 or more.
 Stay in hostels and eat at street stalls and fast-food outlets, though, and you should be able to keep costs to a minimum.

-Booze should always be considered a luxury and there are definitely better ways to spend your money; however, if you are drinking in bars, expect to spend around £3 per drink.
+Booze should always be considered a luxury, and there are better ways to spend your money; however, if you are drinking in bars, expect to pay around £3 per drink.

 Is It Worth It?

-Overall, taking in to account, flights, working visa, travel insurance, and living costs, Australia is not the value-for-money destination it once was, especially when compared to nearby South-East Asia.
-Having said that, there are few better places to visit in life than the land down under!
+Overall, taking into account flights, working visas, travel insurance, and living costs, Australia is not the value-for-money destination it once was, especially when compared to nearby South-East Asia.
+There are few better places to visit in life than the land down under!

 Last Updated on February 14, 2020 by Dave